 The Shiwaku Navy produced what were considered the top sailors of their time, and in order to capitalize on this legacy, in 1897 the Meiji Government opened up the National Sailor School on Awashima Island just west of Awashima Port.
 The school operated for 90 years, and many of their graduates went on to work on important boats of the time such as the Kanrin Maru, the first Japanese manned vessel to cross the Pacific Ocean.

 The school was closed in 1987, and the grounds have been converted into the Awashima Marine Memorial Park.
 The old schoolhouse has been preserved and is open as a naval museum displaying model ships, maritime tools and instruments, and relics from the naval school.
-The classrooms and auditorium can also be viewed and some display mementos of past classes.
+The classrooms and auditorium can also be viewed.

 A small, nostalgic port town surrounds the sailor school at the center of the island, and visitors can enjoy exploring the narrow paths that weave their way among neighborhoods of weathered wooden houses.
 Visitors can also take a nice hike to the Jonoyama Viewpoint which offers beautiful views out over the island.
 The hike up takes about 30 minutes and starts behind a former elementary school.

-Takuma Station, the nearest train station to Awashima, can be reached by JR trains from Marugame (20 minutes, 260 yen by frequent local trains), Takamatsu (30-60 minutes, 850-2220 yen by local or limited express trains) and Okayama (60-75 minutes, 1320-3220 yen by local or limited express train).
-A transfer of trains may be required at Tadotsu or Utazu Stations along the way.
+Takuma Station, the nearest train station to Awashima, can be reached by JR trains from Marugame (20 minutes, 260 yen by frequent local trains), Takamatsu (30-60 minutes, 870-2160 yen by local or limited express trains) and Okayama (60-75 minutes, 1360-3090 yen by local or limited express train).
+A transfer of trains may be required at Tadotsu or Utazu station.

 From Takuma Station take one of the hourly community buses to Suda Port (20 minutes, 100 yen one way).
-The buses stop at Sudako Mae bus stop from where it is an additional five minute walk to the port.
-From Suda Port there are eight ferries per day (once every 1-3 hours) to Awashima Port.
+Get off at the Suda bus stop from where it is a short walk to the port.
+From Suda Port there are ferries every 1-3 hours to Awashima Port.
 The ferry ride takes 15 minutes and costs 330 yen one way.
 Alternatively, there are ferries from Miyanoshita Port to Awashima, but they are far less frequent and more time-consuming.